#iwd2023 Jaimee Brooking

 How do you empower other women or younger girls through your work?

 I am always offering support and advice to anyone who needs it.
 That goes for both my clients and just generally women I know - whether they’re working for someone else or working for themselves.
+If you’re reading this and want to get in touch - please do!

-If my client doesn’t know how to do something, instead of trying to just do it for them… I always like to walk them through how I did something or why we do something a certain way so they can upskill too.
-This builds their confidence and gives them added value - they pay me to help with their digital marketing but they get to learn shit along the way.
+If my client doesn’t know how to do something, instead of trying to just do it for them, I always like to walk them through how I did something or why we do something a certain way so they can upskill too.
+This builds their confidence and gives them added value - they pay me to help with their digital marketing but they get to learn along the way.

 What does equality look like to you?